-ROI of an Optimized User Experience
+ROI of an Optimised User Experience

-Optimizing user experience is not limited to aesthetic or ergonomic concerns, nor to e-commerce alone: it applies to
+Optimising the user experience is not limited to aesthetic or ergonomic concerns, nor to e-commerce alone: it applies to

-every digital interface — from line-of-business applications and collaborative platforms to online public services, SaaS tools, and connected devices.
+from line-of-business applications and collaborative platforms to online public services, SaaS tools, and connected devices.

 Across all these environments,